MakairaIO/storefront-starter-kit/README.md

 that component and pass all data from that element as properties to the react component.

 ### <a id="data-driven"></a>Data driven approach

+Most of our components/patterns don't fetch any data.
+They receive their properties according to the document in Makaira.

+It is important to consider that while working with the Storefront and the Pattern Library.
+All components that you see in the Pali work with dummy data (check out the `variants.js` file within a pattern folder).

+When a component is rendered for the client remember the part [2.3 Content elements](#content-elements).
+Within the `ContentElements` component the specific component is rendered in this way `<Component {...entry.properties.content} />`.
+As you can see, we just destructure the `content` of the `entry` and pass all this data as properties.

+To render a component within the Pali it works a bit different.
+Because here we don't fetch any data from Makaira we work with dummy data.
+Take a look into the `variants.js` file from the `MultiColumnText` component.
+It exports an array of objects.
+Each object represents a _variant_ of that component.
+The `name` is just to give that variant a short explanation.
+More interesting is the `props` object.
+Everything that is written here will be passed to the component as properties.
+So a _variant_ basically means that there are other values for some properties.

 ## <a id="working-with"></a>3.
 Working with the Storefront